Explore 2015 Research

 |Recipient:||Assoc Prof Helen Keen|

-|Intended Department||School of Medicine and Pharmacology, University of Western Australia|
+|Intended Department:||School of Medicine and Pharmacology, University of Western Australia|

 |Project:||The prevalence of subclinical synovitis and urate deposition in a pyperuriceamic cohort of the Fremantle Diabetes Study|

 Gout is a common form of arthritis, and Australians are affected second most commonly in the world.
 Gout is increasingly common in Australia, due to the obesity epidemic, and our ageing population.
-Gout causes not only pain, and problems form missed days off work.
+Gout causes not only pain, and problems from missed days off work.
 It also damages joints, and is associated with heart and kidney disease.
 High levels of serum uric acid in the blood cause gout, and seem to be the only risk factor that can predict the development of gout.
 However, 90% of people with high uric acid don’t actually ever get gout.
-We have been able to show that in people with gout, who have no symptoms 19 of arthritis, we can see inflammation and uric acid deposition in the joints.
+We have been able to show that in people with gout, who have no symptoms of arthritis, we can see inflammation and uric acid deposition in the joints.
 We thought that if we examined people with high levels of uric acid in their blood, who don’t yet have gout, we might be able to find inflammation or uric acid deposited in the joints, and that may in people who are not known to have gout, then this may have implications for predicting who will develop gout, or for instituting early therapy to prevent the development of gout and its consequences.

 The Fremantle diabetes study has been following people with Diabetes for six years, and had collected uric acid levels of these people, so we were easily able to identify people with high levels of uric acid in their blood, who did not have a history of gout.
 We aimed to have 100 of those people to attend a single clinic visit, involving questionnaires, an examination, and ultrasound of their joints, and a blood test to measure their uric acid levels.